 Aboriginal and/or Torres Strait Islander people are strongly encouraged to apply

-Just to give you an indication of the diverse industries we recruit from, we have had prison officers who have been:
+Just for an example of the diverse industries we recruit from, we currently have prison officers who have come from the following jobs:

 - Retail and admin assistants